IvanOrfanidi/STM32F10x_Drivers_Lib_Examples/Examples/usart/README.md

-This is a small RTC example project.
+This is a small USART example project.
 ---
+Supported USART1 USART2 and USART3 interface
+...

 ***Get instance class***
 * @retval instance class